The 50th Anniversary of The Workshops

 “It’s practically a ghosts town,” they said

 I drove over and found this one street village, peached on a hill above the narrow harbor.
 It was perfect.
-There, in the middle of the village was a four-story brick building, Union Hall.
-The Post Office occupied half of the street level, the second floor, the abandoned town hall, the third floor a vacant warehouse.
-The basement, vacant, except for 2 cars, was what interested me.
+There, in the middle of the village, was a four-story brick building, Union Hall.
+The Post Office occupied half of the street level, the second floor was the abandoned town hall, and the third floor was a vacant warehouse.
+The vacant basement, except for two cars, was what interested me.

-I rummaged around in the dark and dusty space for two hours, paced off the dimensions, drawing up a floor plan.
-The space once housed a cooperage, a barrel making shop, some of the machinery still bolted to the ceiling rafters.
+I rummaged around in the dark and dusty space for two hours, pacing off the dimensions and drawing up a floor plan.
+The space once housed a cooperage and a barrel-making shop; some of the machinery was still bolted to the ceiling rafters.
 The doors opened onto a side street that ran down the hill to the harbor.
 Great view.

 I found the owner, Luke Allen, just down the hill and offered him $1,000 for summer rent.
 He agreed.
-I now had a space for darkrooms, film processing sinks, a wall on which to pin up faculty and student work.
+I now had a space for darkrooms, film processing sinks, and a wall on which to pin up faculty and student work.
 The Maine Photographic Workshops had a summer home.
-Next, I went in search of a faculty.
+Next, I went in search of a faculty members.

 Who Will Teach Here